10DLC website requirements

 Contact Source URL

-Carriers are looking for a valid URL, specific to the organization, where an organization collects phone numbers from contacts.
+Carriers are looking to ensure that message senders support opt-in mechanisms for users.
+They are looking for a valid URL, specific to your organization, where your organization collects phone numbers from users.
 This URL should take the person verifying the application directly to the phone number collection page.
-To fulfill the requirements for the contact source URL, the third-party vetting team verifies that the URL has a phone number input field and opt-in language.
-An example of opt-in language would be:
+To fulfill all the requirements for the contact source URL, the third-party vetting team verifies that the URL:

 "By providing your phone number, you agree to receive text messages from this organization.
 Message and data rates may apply.
-Message frequency varies." |
+Message frequency varies."

 Privacy Policy